-In the long term, if the property, or any portion thereof, is ever transferred from USDOE, the U.S. Government and/or USDOE will take those actions necessary pursuant to Section 120(h)(1) of CERCLA.
+In the long term, if the property, or any portion thereof, is ever transferred from USDOE, the of CERCLA.
 Those actions will include in any contract, deed, or other transfer document, notice of the type and quantity of any hazardous substances that were known to have been stored (for more than one year), released, or disposed of on the property.
 The notice will also include the time at which the storage, release, or disposal took place to the extent such information is available.